Evangardner/HorseRace/README.md

 # HorseRace
-  a card game for people who don't have cards at the moment. written in golang.
+  A card game for people who don't have cards at the moment.
+Written in golang.
 ## Description
   A game where there are four horses on a track, each one corresponding to a suit of card.
 Cards are pulled randomly from a digital deck until the horse crosses the finish line!